alpa-projects/alpa/osdi22_artifact/README.md

   ```

 ## End-to-end Performance (Figure.
 8)
-The profiling and optimization for all data points in our paper takes more than 10 hours to run.
+The profiling and optimization for all data points in our paper take more than 10 hours to run.
 To make the artifact evaluation feasible in a reasonable amount of time, we skip some profiling and
-optimization precedures, but directly load the solutions found by our system and measure their throughputs.
+optimization procedures, but directly load the solutions found by our system and measure their throughputs.
-If you want to run the profling and optimization from scratch by yourself, follow the instructions in section
+Optionally, if you want to run the profiling and optimization from scratch by yourself, follow the
-"Running the Search".
+instructions in the section "Running the Search" below.

 ### GPT
 ```